holochain/docs-pages/src/pages/get-started/index.md

 for the entry type name.

-We're going to add a **`comment_content`** field, so select the `String` field type and enter:
+You're going to add a `comment_content` field, so select the `String` field type and enter:

 ```text
 comment_content
 ```

-Then select `TextArea` widget and press <kbd>Enter</kbd>.

-Again, a `TextArea` is a multi-line input field that allows users to enter larger blocks of text.
-Perfect for a comment on a post.
+Then select the `TextArea` widget and press <kbd>Enter</kbd>.
+(Again, a `TextArea` is a multi-line input field that allows users to enter larger blocks of text.
+Perfect for a comment on a post.)

 Press <kbd>Y</press> to add another field.

-For this next field we want to create a field that will help us associate each particular comment to the post that it is commenting on.

-We are going to use the arrow keys to select `ActionHash` as the field type.
-After hitting <kbd>Enter</kbd>, we should see:
+For this next field you'll want to create a field that will help the app associate each particular comment to the post that it is commenting on.
+Use the arrow keys to select `ActionHash` as the field type.
+After pressing <kbd>Enter</kbd>, you should see:

 ::: output-block
 ```text